fanhongtao/JDK/THIRDPARTYLICENSEREADME.txt

 tortious action, arising out of or in connection with the use or performance of this software.

-Java is a trademark of Sun Microsystems, Inc.  References to the Java programming language in relation to JLex are not meant to imply that Sun endorses this product.
+Java is a trademark of Oracle Corporation.
+References to the Java programming language in relation to JLex are not meant to imply that Oracle endorses this product.

 %% The following software may be included in this product:  SAX v.
 2.0.1; Use